ApiLogicServer/Docs/docs/Sample-Integration.md

 &nbsp;

-!!! pied-piper ":bulb: Security: Customers Filtered"
+!!! pied-piper ":bulb: Row-Level Security: Customers Filtered"

     #### Login, Row Filtering

-    Observe you now see only customer ALFKI, per the secuity declared below.
+    Declarative row-level security ensures that users see only the rows authorized for their roles.
+Observe you now see only customer ALFKI, per the security declared below.
 Note the console log at the bottom shows how the filter worked.

     <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/integration/security-filters.jpg?raw=true">